AI-TOOLKIT/Autoincrement-VC-DLL-EXE-Version/README.md

 2. Add the following files (included in the repository) to your project's root folder: FindAndReplace.ps1, version.ps1 and version_define.ps1

 3. Edit the version_define.ps1 file and change the version number to the minor current version of your DLL or EXE.
+The minor version number is the second number, e.g. in v.1.2.3.4 the number '2'.
 Do not add extra spaces or characters on the version line!

 4. Add a pre-build event to your VS project (Release and any other configuration) with the following script (see the example project in the repository):